elixir-lang/elixir-lang.github.com/getting-started/mix-otp/introduction-to-mix.markdown

 When you install Elixir, besides getting the `elixir`, `elixirc` and `iex` executables, you also get an executable Elixir script named `mix`.

 Let's create our first project by invoking `mix new` from the command line.
-We'll pass the project name as argument (`kv`, in this case), and tell mix that our main module should be the all-uppercase `KV`, instead of the default, which would have been `Kv`:
+We'll pass the project name as argument (`kv`, in this case), and tell Mix that our main module should be the all-uppercase `KV`, instead of the default, which would have been `Kv`:

 ```bash
 $ mix new kv --module KV